HarveyHunt/howm/CONTRIBUTING.md

     git checkout develop

 You might find it useful to have the generated Doxygen docs handy.
-They are host on github [here](http://harveyhunt.github.io/howm/).
+They are hosted on github [here](http://harveyhunt.github.io/howm/).

 Alternatively, change into the newly cloned howm directory and run: